trackmastersteve/HackServ/README.md

 - [x] Persistence (**.service file was created to run this as a systemd service**)

+- [ ] Convert the port scanner from nmap to sockets (to remove the nmap dependency)

 - [ ] Send/Receive DCC commands (CHAT and TRANSFER)

 - [ ] Accept uploads from admin (File Server) (**testing**)